-Click below to send a pre-filled email calling for the Government to support this crucial community project
+Click below to send a pre-filled email calling for the Government to support this common sense project that has so many community benefits

 It's Time to say yes and progress the SESH, the proposed new 70-hectare sport and recreation precinct for Melbourne’s South-East.
 To be owned and managed by the City of Greater Dandenong, the South-East Sports Hub will offer widespread benefits to local communities and help support & encourage an active, healthy lifestyle.